 Extreme xenophobia can lead to a general isolation of a person or even a group of persons.
 Also, a xenophobic person will almost always come off as bigoted in some way to non-sufferers, creating an even more isolated world view.
 While xenophobia does not start off as racism or bigotry exactly, it can easily morph into these without education and treatment.
 This is why treatment for xenophobia is recommended if the symptoms appear.

 Treatment for xenophobia tends to be a bit more complicated than many other phobias.
-Education is a key factor in helping people overcome their xenophobic tendencies, and you can find therapists on GoMentor.com who are well versed on plenty of subjects that can help you understand where these fears are coming from.
+Education is a key factor in helping people overcome their xenophobic tendencies, and the therapists on GoMentor.com are well versed on plenty of subjects that can help you understand where these fears are coming from.
 With therapy and an open mind, xenophobics can learn to expand their horizons and face their fears to find that maybe, the people they fear aren’t so very different from themselves after all.
+When signing up to GoMentor 24/7 you can start helping yourself open your mind.